Cancer Care Systemic Therapy Certification Course

 Every attempt will be made to align lab date with learner/RN preference.
 Available dates subject to change due to enrollment numbers for each lab.
 Tentative dates held in reserve to accommodate larger cohort sizes.

-• Skills and simulation labs: November 7 and 8, November 15 (tentative)
+• Skills and simulation labs: May 29 and 30, and June 6 (tentative)

 Registration Deadlines